ivan-pinatti/docker-torrent-box-with-vpn/README.md

 ---

-If you are using the code consider buying me a coffee or a beer :)
+If you are using the code, entirelly or partially, forking the project, or getting inspired by it, consider buying me a coffee or maybe a beer, I would really appreciate it :smiley:

 <a href="https://www.buymeacoffee.com/ivan.pinatti" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>